stopthatastronaut/ci-images/sta-pwsh/README.md

 ﻿# sta-pwsh

-A standard image for powershell-based builds on linux, tagged to versions and with additional tools
+A standard image for powershell-based builds on linux, tagged to versions and with additional tools.